Cricket-One Day International England v New Zealand line-ups

-June 9 (Infostrada Sports) - Line-ups for the first One Day International between England and New Zealand on Tuesday in Birmingham, England
+June 12 (Infostrada Sports) - Line-ups for the second One Day International between England and New Zealand on Friday in London, England

 England: Alex Hales, Jason Roy, Joe Root, Eoin Morgan (capt), Ben Stokes, Jos Buttler, Sam Billings, Adil Rashid, Chris Jordan, Liam Plunkett, Steven Finn

-New Zealand: Martin Guptill, Brendon McCullum (capt), Kane Williamson, Ross Taylor, Grant Elliott, Mitchell Santner, Luke Ronchi, Nathan McCullum, Matt Henry, Mitchell McClenaghan, Trent Boult
+New Zealand: Martin Guptill, Brendon McCullum (capt), Kane Williamson, Ross Taylor, Grant Elliott, Mitchell Santner, Luke Ronchi, Nathan McCullum, Tim Southee, Mitchell McClenaghan, Trent Boult

-Referees: Michael Gough (Umpire), Bruce Oxenford (Umpire), Steve Davis (TV umpire), Javagal Srinath (Match referee)
+Referees: Steve Davis (Umpire), Tim Robinson (Umpire), Bruce Oxenford (TV umpire), Javagal Srinath (Match referee)